A BRIEF HISTORY OF IRELAND

 During the 11th and 12th centuries the church in Ireland flourished once again.
 In the early and mid 12th century it was reformed.
-Synods (church meetings) were held at Cashel in 1101, at Rath Bresail in 1111 and Kells in 1152.
-The church was reorganised on diocesan lines and bishops became the leaders rather than Abbots.
-However Pope Adrian IV (actually an Englishman called Nicholas Breakspear) was not satisfied.
+Synods (church meetings) were held at Cashel in 1101, at Rath Breasail in 1111 and Kells in 1152.
+The church was reorganized on diocesan lines and bishops became the leaders rather than Abbots.
+However, Pope Adrian IV (actually an Englishman called Nicholas Breakspear) was not satisfied.
 He was determined to bring the Irish church to heel.
 In 1155 he gave the English king, Henry II, permission to invade Ireland to sort out the church.

 MacMurrough returned to South Leinster in 1167.
 The first English soldiers arrived in 1169.
 They landed at Bannow Bay in County Wexford and soon captured the town of Wexford.
 The High King, Rory O'Connor led an army against the English but Dermait came to terms with him.
 He agreed to submit to O'Connor as High King.

 However the next year, 1170, Strongbow led an army to Ireland and captured Waterford and Dublin.
-Askluv the king of Dublin sailed away.
+The king of Dublin sailed away.
 However the next year he returned with a Norwegian army but some English knights sallied out on horseback and defeated them.
 Askluv was captured and executed.
 Next Rory O'Connor led an army to Dublin and laid siege to the town.
-However the English slipped out and made a surprise attack, routing the Irish.
+However, the English slipped out and made a surprise attack, routing the Irish.

 Henry II became alarmed that Strongbow was becoming too powerful and ordered all English soldiers to return to England by Easter 1171.
 Strongbow made Henry an offer.
-He agreed to submit to king Henry and accept him as Lord if he was allowed to continue.
-Henry decided to accept the offer on condition he could have the towns of Dublin, Waterford and Wexford.
-In the meantime Dermait died and Strongbow became king of Leinster.
+He agreed to submit to King Henry and accept him as Lord if he was allowed to continue.
+Henry decided to accept the offer on condition he could have the towns of Dublin, Waterford, and Wexford.
+In the meantime, Dermatit died and Strongbow became king of Leinster.
 The English king Henry landed in Ireland in October 1171.
 Strongbow submitted to him.
 So did most of the Irish kings.
 In 1175 Rory O'Connor submitted to Henry by the treaty of Windsor.

 IRELAND IN THE MIDDLE AGES